-Bono joined the Big Pack in the Sky in January of 2022.
+Bono joined the Big Pack in the Sky on January 30th, 2022.

-He was assisted at 11 years old due to loss of mobility.
+He was assisted at 11 years old due to mobility/quality of life.

 Bono was born in November of 2010, and arrived at Wild Spirit in June of 2011.
 Some consider the rare and wild New Guinea singing dogs to be most like dingoes, but others report that they have completely unique DNA.
 They get their name from their equally unique howl which is nearly impossible to describe.
 Some say it sounds like a barbershop quartet, and others describe it as an ethereal trill.
 When we rescued Bono, we heard there were less than 200 New Guinea singing dogs in captivity, and that they may already be extinct on their native island of Papua.
 We read that on the island, Singers were seen more in pairs than in packs.
 Just recently, New Guinea singing dogs have been spotted in the wild again.
 For 30 years or so, no one in their native country had seen them at all, although they reported hearing them sing.